10 Step Practice Routine For All Guitar Players

 A system like this will keep you focused, developing the proper skills & moving you forward toward your goal of becoming a great guitar player.
 But first, you must have a goal.
 You have that right?

 If not I would take some time to figure this out.
 You can do this by grabbing my free training guide Setting S.M.A.R.T Goals to get you in the right mindset.
 Ask yourself some questions.
 Like:

 Why am I learning the guitar?
 What do I want to accomplish with the guitar?
 How much time each day do I want to commit to learning the guitar?
 Am I willing to do the work necessary?

 If the answer is yes to these questions with a final destination & a definite WHY you will be ready for your 10 step practice routine for all guitar players.

-10 Step Practice Schedule for All Guitar Players
+10 Step Practice Routine for All Guitar Players

 1.)
 Tuning your guitar 2-5 min